Mokhalil/twig-education-code-challenge/README.md

 3. client file : runner.ts that uses the groupBy function.

 # Understanding the function
-To understand what the function does, please go through the unit tests file.
+To understand what the function does, please go through the unit tests file as it contains examples for inputs and expected results.

 #Using the solution
 1. Clone the code to your machine.